Hi! Welcome to Complete City Guides!

 So while I am away, I keep this blog updated with full travel info.
 I tend to stay in a city for a few months at a time, to really get to know it - then I write guides on it.

 When going abroad you are often faced with the issue of finding accomodation.
 One of the most popular questions is Hostels vs Hotels.
 Do you want luxury, comfort, and peace and quiet (then hotel!).
 Or do you want cheap prices, socialable places that might be a bit busy (hostels!).

-There are generally four main options when it comes to deciding on accomodation in most cities.
+Of course that is over simplying the question of hostels vs hotels.
+There are actually four or five main options when it comes to deciding on accommodation in most cities.

 They have two types of rentals available: